 Prophecy is a company amalgamated under the laws of the Province of British Columbia, Canada.
-The Company's Common shares (the "Shares") are listed for trading on the Toronto Stock Exchange (the "TSX") under the symbol "PCY" and the Frankfurt Stock Exchange under the symbol "1P2".
+The Company's Common shares (the "Shares") are listed for trading on the Toronto Stock Exchange (the "TSX") under the symbol "PCY", OTCPink under symbol "PRPCD", and the Frankfurt Stock Exchange under the symbol "1P2N".

-The principal business of the Company is the acquisition, exploration and development of mineral, mining and energy projects in Mongolia, Bolivia and Canada.
+The principal business of the Company is the acquisition, exploration and development of mineral, mining and energy projects in Bolivia, Mongolia, and Canada.
 The Company owns a 100% interest in the following significant coal projects in Mongolia: the Ulaan Ovoo coal property, the Khavtgai Uul and Chandgana Tal coal deposits collectively known as the "Chandgana Coal Properties" and the Pulacayo Paca silver-lead-zinc property (the "Pulacayo Project") in Bolivia.
 The Company is focusing on building a successful and profitable intermediate development company.
 The Company's strategy is to actively pursue growth opportunities by securing financing, further improving operational efficiencies and reducing costs, delivering value through marketing and coal and mineral processing, and developing the Chandgana Power Plant.
-The Pulacayo Project is the most significant project acquisition in the Company's history and the Company intends to explore and develop this silver district to its full potential.
+The joint venture interest in the Pulacayo Project is the most significant project acquisition in the Company's history and the Company intends to explore and develop this silver district to its full potential.